 Impactive: sustainable pharmaceutical chemistry

-To produce molecules of pharmaceutical interest more ecologically, economically and efficiently: these are the objectives of the European Horizon Impactive project, led by the University of Montpellier and coordinated by chemist Evelina Colacino of the Charles Gerhardt Institute.
-This large-scale project proposes mechanochemistry as a breakthrough technology capable of accompanying the evolution of the pharmaceutical industry.
+Producing molecules of pharmaceutical interest in a more environmentally friendly, economical, and efficient way: these are the objectives of the European Horizon Impactive project led by the University of Montpellier and coordinated by chemist Evelina Colacino of the Charles Gerhardt Institute.
+This large-scale project proposes mechanochemistry as a disruptive technology capable of supporting the evolution of the pharmaceutical industry.

 An international project